NEW Holiday Horsepower Sale Shop Now

 Hydraulic Roller Cams

 When installing a hydraulic roller cam in an early model block, it is necessary to use a special hydraulic roller lifter with a link bar assembly to keep the lifters from rotating in their bores.
 In addition, appropriate- length pushrods must also be used.
 A roller lifter, being physically longer, has a pushrod seat that sits closer to the rocker arm than a flat tappet lifter pushrod seat –necessitating a shorter pushrod.
 A thrust button is required to keep the cam from “walking” forward in the block.
 A wear plate is also a required (though inexpensive) part, which serves to prevent the rear of the camshaft gear of the timing set from excessively wearing the engine block as it works to keep roller cam walk under control.
+When installing a flat tappet cam in a block originally equipped with a hydraulic roller, it is necessary to change the entire system.
+The cam, lifters, pushrods and timing chain set must all be changed in this case, as none of the old parts will interchange.

 Self Aligning Rail Rocker Arms